 A minor in biology provides you with knowledge and skills to complement your major area of study-usually, but not limited to chemistry or mathematics-while expanding career options such as teaching.
-The minor in biology consists of 20 credit hours in biology and 8 credit hours of chemistry.

 Sigma Zeta National Honor Society

 Sigma Zeta is a national science and mathematics honor society.
 It was founded at Shurtleff College, in Alton, Illinois in 1926.
-Today, more than forty local chapters are active in colleges and universities across the United States.
+Today, more than sixty local chapters are active in colleges and universities across the United States.
 The society encourages and fosters achievement of greater knowledge in the fields of science and mathematics.
 Outstanding scholastic achievement in the fields is recognized through membership in this society.

 Students may be eligible to win the following departmental awards based on their scholarly work.
 The awards are the Chemical Rubber Company Award for the highest achieving GPA in General Chemistry I/II, and the Outstanding Graduating Science Major.
 Women in the sciences are also eligible for the Suzanne Fleming Scholarship.
 This scholarship is given to a woman who demonstrates financial need, potential in science and on their scholarly work.